 Word trending based on frequency analysis is a simple way to get a glimpse of what the crowd is talking about.
-If a change in the frequency of usage for a word is positive and large, the word is identified as “trending.”
+If a change in the frequency of usage for a word is large and increasing, the word is identified as “trending.”

 Trending is a quick and easy, but it’s a crude tool.
-First of all, individual words aren’t subjects.
-They aren’t even a good proxy.
+First of all, individual words aren’t subjects or even good proxies for subjects.
 Secondly, the most interesting news may not involve a very large number of Tweets—is it really a trend if it’s just a few dozen Tweets out of a relentless 5000/second stream?

 Nevertheless, one can imagine it might be possible to use sets of trending words as a starting point for an NLP-based approach to trying to figure out what millions of people are talking about.

 But there are snags.
 The shorter the interval between frequency computations, the finer the resolution for seeing high-frequency spikes in usage (short lived or abrupt surges) but the worse for detecting low-frequency, but possibly large surges.
-You could compare frequencies calculated at longer intervals too, but you must beware that meaningful frequency changes occur against a background of regular frequency changes that follow the sun, the work week, the cycle of holidays, etc. so your reference interval can’t be so long ago that it’s at a significantly different time of day.
+You could compare frequencies calculated at longer intervals too, but you must beware that meaningful frequency changes occur against a background of regular frequency changes that follow the sun, the work week, the cycle of holidays, etc. so your reference interval can’t be so long ago that it spans different parts of the day.
 For a fine-grained view of subjects that signify a new or evolving event, you would need to do frequency calculations almost continuously.

 For at least two reasons, the cycle time between frequency analyses must be very small.
-First, for a fine-grained view of new and evolving subjects, you would need to do frequency calculations very fast—ideally in something like the time it takes people to respond to a Tweet.
+First, for a fine-grained view of new and evolving subjects, you would need to do frequency calculations very frequently—ideally in something like the time it takes people to respond to a Tweet.
 Secondly, if we think of subjects as clusters of unusual words with highly correlated usage among a set of Tweets, computing the subjects requires correlation, and the cost of correlation grows quickly with the number of words and Tweets.
 The fire hose is 300,000 Tweets a minute—you can’t afford to let them pile up for very long if you have to do a correlation operation on them.
-The computations are all simple, but you can only do them but so fast.
+The computations are all simple, but there’s a practical limit to how fast you can do them.

 A Different Way to Look At It

-The key insight is that a word’s frequency isn’t important.
+The key insight is that a word’s frequency isn’t actually important.
 A better indicator is that a word’s frequency in increasing rapidly.
-They’re such closely related concepts that you can miss the key difference: a word’s unusually high relative frequency of usage can persist any amount of time, but its frequency can only increase rapidly for a very limited time.
+They’re such closely related concepts that you can miss a key difference: a word’s unusually high relative frequency of usage can persist for any amount of time, even permanently, but frequency can only increase rapidly for a very limited time.
 In practice, the growth period for surges in word frequency is usually relatively short and follows an S-curve as it grows, with a period of rapid increase both preceded and followed by longer periods of slower growth or a static level of popularity.

-Considering only the leading edge of a surge is powerful because it allows you to shrink the problem by orders of magnitude.
-Say we choose a definition of busy that gives us 10,000 unusually busy words at any one time, and they stay abnormally busy for an average of a day.
-This means that words are only qualifying as busy at a rate of 6.9 new words per minute, which is one every 9.7 seconds.
-Consider that if words age out of the rapid growth period in say, an hour, in this hypothetical example there would only be 414 words to consider at one time.
+Considering only the leading edge of a surge is powerful because it allows you to shrink the size of the problem by orders of magnitude.
+Say we choose a definition of busy that gives us 10,000 unusually busy words at any one time, and say the words stay abnormally busy for an average of a day.
+Ten thousand seems like a big number, but over a day it’s only 6.9 newly busy words per minute, which is one every 9.7 seconds!
+Consider also that if words age out of the rapid growth period in an average of say, one hour, in this hypothetical example there would only be 414 newly abnormally busy words to consider at one time.

-Balancing this ruthless automatic pruning of the current set of busy words is the empirical observation that significant subjects invariably bring in a broader commentary, with new relevant words that tend to keep Tweets on an important surging subject visible long after the words that originally got the subject noticed have peaked or plateaued in frequency and aged out.
+Balancing this ruthless automatic pruning of the current set of busy words is the empirical observation that significant subjects invariably bring in a broader commentary, with new relevant words that tend to keep a set of Tweets on an important surging subject visible long after the words that originally got the subject noticed have peaked in frequency and aged out.
 As long as people keep saying new things about a subject, the subject will tend to stay visible.

 The shorter the compute cycle, the smaller the number of Tweets among which the busy words must be correlated and the sharper the granularity of observation.
 If you can do the computation faster than the typical time it takes a person to Tweet a response, you’re into the domain of real time, indeed, you could even respond to or otherwise interact with them.

-At this point, the reader might reasonably object that it sounds as if we’ve made the problem even harder—now have to track not only word frequencies but also the rate at which word frequencies are changing over time.
-But that is not the case.
-You can detect changes in word frequency many time faster than you can compute the word frequency itself, and you can do it without tracking the previous frequencies of individual words.
+At this point, the reader might reasonably object that it sounds as if we’ve made the problem even harder—now have to track not only word frequencies but also the rate at which each word frequency is changing over time.
+However, that is not the case.
+Surprisingly, it is possible to detect changes in word frequency many time faster than you can compute the word frequency itself.
+Moreover, you can do this without tracking the previous frequencies of individual words.
 In fact, while you do need to know the background frequencies of words, say, over timespans of an hour or two, you can spot changes in frequency in the range of a few seconds without any finer grained word-counting.

-Computing the set of words that are on the leading edge of a surge is the interesting part of this process.
+Rapidly computing the set of words that are on the leading edge of a surge in usage is the interesting part of this process.
 The rest of the processing involved is very standard—the I/O, JSON parsing, correlations, clustering, etc.—so we won’t talk much about those details here.

 The trick to quickly computing the set of words that are newly surging in frequency of usage is to not count words.
 Word counting for frequency analysis is laborious and memory-intensive because everything you do or store is multiplied by the cardinality of the universe of words (which is something like 20 million depending on what you call a word).

 Instead of tracking individual words, we use a data structure that partitions the universe of words into pseudo-random subsets, or equivalence classes, each of which conflates many thousands of words.
 The words in a class are chosen deterministically, but they appear to be randomly selected.
-It is not individual words in the Tweet stream that are counted, but instances in each of this limited number of equivalence classes.
-We do this three times, with a different pseudo-random partitioning for each, and from the evolving statistics of the counters in the resulting data structure, we can infer the words that are momentarily abnormally busy without ever actually counting individual words.
+It is not individual words in the Tweet stream that are counted, but instances of any word in each of this limited number of equivalence classes.
+We do this three times, each time with a different pseudo-random partitioning of the words, and from the evolving statistics of the counters in the resulting data structure, we can infer the words that are momentarily abnormally busy without ever actually counting individual words.

-More on how this works below; the important thing is that by dealing with equivalence classes of words, instead of the words themselves, the number of data points we must deal with is proportionately smaller by 1/M. As M is typically in the thousands, we’ve shrunk the problem enormously.
+More on how this works below; the important thing is that by dealing with equivalence classes of M words, instead of the words themselves, the number of data points we must deal with is proportionately smaller by 1/M. As M is typically in the thousands, we’ve shrunk the problem enormously.

-Both updating the set counts and extracting the current moment’s newly surging words from this data structure are fast.
+Dealing with these equivalence classes makes the process extremely fast.
 Even with the full fire hose, the limiting factor of the core heuristic is waiting for sufficiently many fresh Tweets to produce a meaningful change the current picture.
 For the decahose, the update period is a few seconds.
 For the full fire hose, the update period a second or less.
 At current Twitter volumes, you’d have to process historical data in order to consume Tweets fast enough to be limited by the speed of the core heuristic.